nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    2. Delete a module.
 Test case: `delete m/CS1101S`.
 CS1101S will be deleted from the contacts list.

-   3. Delete a event.
+   3. Delete an event.
 Test case: `delete g/1` School contest will be deleted from the event list.

+**Test clear commands**<br>
+   1. Clear all contacts.
+Test case: `clear n/`.
+All contacts should be removed from RemindMe.
+The contacts' section in RemindMe is empty.

+   2. Clears all modules.
+Test case: `clear m/`.
+All modules should be removed.
+RemindMe's module section should be empty.

+   3. Clears all events.
+Test case: `clear g/`.
+All events should be removed.
+RemindMe's event section should be blank.

+   4. Clears RemindMe.
+Test case: `clear`.
+RemindMe is cleared completely.<br>
+      (Ensure that RemindMe has some entries in it.)

 ### Saving data